Jones' Fantastic Museum: Later history

 Doc Jones committed suicide in the early 1970s.
 In 1973, the third floor of the Food Circus was being renovated, so Jones' heirs moved a greatly downsized version of the museum into the basement.
 Much smaller than before, it remained there until 1980.
 Two years later, the entire collection was donated to Seattle Children's Hospital per Jones' will.
 The will stipulated that if the contents of the museum were ever sold, they must be sold as a whole and not broken up.

 The hospital put the collection up for sale in 1984.
 After searching one year for a buyer, museum broker Bill Zimmerman found collector Jim Schmit of Oregon.
 According to Zimmerman, the sale "was difficult because the items were so diverse and bizarre and because the hospital wanted to sell it in its entirety."

 Schmit, already known to Southern Oregonians for gathering together the world's largest collection of antique outhouses, purchased the entire collection for an undisclosed amount, in partnership with his former neighbor and friend, Baltimore businessman Ralph Bothne.

 As of late 1985, much of the Jones collection formed part of the Lakeview Fantastic Museum, located in the small Southern Oregon town of Lakeview on U.S. Route 395 near the California border.
 For some reason—perhaps a dearth of visitors due to the remote location—by 1991 Schmit had moved his museum to a more prominent location in Redmond, Oregon.
 Renamed the World Famous Fantastic Museum, it opened in June 1991.

 There is evidence to suggest that the museum's relationship with Redmond city planners was always contentious.
 Schmit's putting up a Ferris wheel on the property may have led directly to the closing of the popular and successful museum in 1996.

 In May 1997, Schmit opened up the Museum of the Fantastic in Sisters, Oregon.
 Containing only 10% of his collection, it was shut down less than two years after it opened.

 Breakup of the collection

 At some point, perhaps around the time the Redmond museum opened, another museum containing a portion of the Jones collection opened in Yakima, Washington.
-The existence of this other museum—hundreds of miles from Redmond—probably marks the beginning of the dissolution of the Jones collection.
+The existence of this other museum, which was hundreds of miles from Redmond, may have marked the beginning of the dissolution of the Jones collection.
 However, the two collections were still displayed under one name: World Famous Fantastic Museum.

-In 1993, Doug Higley received on loan many Jones pieces from both museums for his True Wonders Old Time Museum at Lake Tahoe in California.
-Sharing Jones' passion for sideshows, freaks and oddities, Higley went to great effort and expense to make his Tahoe museum the best around.
+In 1993, Doug Higley received on loan several of Jones' pieces from both of the museums for his True Wonders Old Time Museum at Lake Tahoe in California.
+Sharing Jones' passion for sideshows, freaks and oddities, Higley invested a large amount of time and effort into his Tahoe museum.
 Despite his great care and attention to detail, Higley's museum only lasted about a year.
 Visitors to the area instead spent their money in the casinos adjacent to the museum.